taneltorn/CoverHunterFolkERA/README.md

 My current understanding: My experiments showed you must exclude the original unaugmented audio from this catalog, because including the unmodified original audio for some reason consistently killed the model.
 However, you must also include 1.0 in the speed_aug list because somehow the model is referring to the unmodified original data, perhaps in the .map files that extract_csi_features generates?

+Original CoverHunter omitted the unmodified audio by accident due to a logic error at lines 104-112 of tools.extract_csi_features, by unintentionally appending the next value of `sp_utt` to the beginning of `local_data['utt']`.
+And if and only if the '1.0' member of the aug_speed_mode hyperparameter was not listed first, the result then was not only that the 1.0 variant was omitted, but also a duplicate copy of the 90% variant was created and included in the final output of full.txt in the end, both entries in full.txt pointing to the same cqt.npy file, just with different version_id values.

 | key | value |
 | --- | --- |
 | utt | (see dataset.txt) |